winitzki/scall/tutorial/programming_dhall.md

 #### Differences between existential and universal quantifiers

 The only way of working with values of existentially quantified types, such as `ep : Exists P`, is by using the functions `pack` and `unpack`.
-The type `t` used within the value `ep` and may be different for different such values.
+The type `t` is somehow set within the value `ep` and may be different for different such values.
 This is because the only way to construct a value `ep` is to call `pack P t pt` with a specific type `t` and a specific value `pt : P t`.

 But the specific type `t` used while constructing `ep` will no longer be exposed to the code outside of `ep`.
-One could say that the type `t` "exists inside the scope of `ep`" and is hidden (or encapsulated) within that scope.
+One could say that the type `t` "exists only inside" the scope of `ep` and is hidden (or encapsulated) within that scope.

-This behavior is quite different from how we work with values of a universally quantified type.
+This behavior is quite different from that of values of a universally quantified type.
 For example, the polymorphic `identity` function has type `identity : ∀(t : Type) → t → t`.
 When we apply `identity` to a specific type, we get a value such as: